zakman186/docker-Jackettvpn/README.md

 |`WebUI Password`|adminadmin |

 ## How to use OpenVPN
-The container will fail to boot if `VPN_ENABLED` is set to anything other than no and a .ovpn is not present in the /config/openvpn directory.
+The container will fail to boot if `VPN_ENABLED` is set to yes or empty and a .ovpn is not present in the /config/openvpn directory.
 Drop a .ovpn file from your VPN provider into /config/openvpn and start the container.
 You may need to edit the ovpn configuration file to load your VPN credentials from a file by setting `auth-user-pass`.

 ### Example auth-user-pass option
 `auth-user-pass credentials.conf`